mfroeling/QMRITools/README.md

 ## Introduction

-`QMRITools` is written in Mathematica using Wolfram Workbench and Eclipse and contains a collection of tools and functions for processing quantitative MRI data.
+`QMRITools` is written in Mathematica and contains a collection of tools and functions for processing quantitative MRI data.
 The toolbox does not provide a GUI and its primary goal is to allow for fast and batch data processing, and facilitate development and prototyping of new functions.
 The core of the toolbox contains various functions for data manipulation and